Best Paint Roller for Walls

 Always wash rollers in warm soapy water and rinse it out before you get started.
 This trick washes away any lint before you start painting for the day.
 Use a paint roller spinner to remove all the water from your roller before you start painting.

-What Causes Roller Marks When Painting with a Roller?
+What Causes Roller Marks When Painting?

 How to Keep a Paint Roller from Drying out